adc-trust-ai/trust-free/README.md

 https://www.arxiv.org/abs/2506.15791

-Copyright (c) 2025 Albert Dorador Chalar.
+Copyright © 2025 Albert Dorador Chalar.
 All rights reserved.
 TRUST™ is a trademark of Albert Dorador Chalar.